cameronneylon/barcelona-declaration-website/content/conference_2025_bologna.md

 <hr class="small">
 {{< /rawhtml >}}

-The registration fee for accepted participants will be approximately €200, covering both days of the event.
-This fee includes venue costs, coffee breaks and lunches, and the conference dinner on Day 1.
+Registration for the meeting is closed - there is a maximum of 100 participants.
+We will be offering an option for remote participation on Day 1, and will share information about this shortly.

-**For Barcelona Declaration signatory and supporting organizations, the registration fee can be covered by the Barcelona Declaration for a maximum of 2 participants per organization.**
+**For participants representing Barcelona Declaration signatory and supporting organizations, registration fees can be covered by the Barcelona Declaration for a maximum of 2 participants per organization.**

-If you want your registration fee to be covered by the Barcelona Declaration, please indicate so on the registration form.
-If you have already registered, registration fees can similarly be covered - we will contact you automatically when decisions on acceptance have been made.

-We are also exploring options for remote participation on Day 1, and will share information about this at a later stage.